-- D. Initial Handling and Investigation of Type II Complaints - 1.
-If a Type II complaint is filed with IPR, IPR will gather information about the complaint and make a case handling decision.
-When appropriate, IPR will assign an IPR/IAD case number.
-Before disposing of a complaint of alleged misconduct or initiating an investigation, IPR shall notify the Bureau in writing how it intends to process the complaint and whether it intends to refer the case to the Bureau/IAD to conduct an investigation or conduct an independent investigation as set forth below.
-IPR will make an entry regarding the allegations in the Administrative Investigation Management (AIM) or other appropriate database which can be reviewed by the IPR Director. - 2.
-If a Type II complaint is filed within the Bureau, Bureau/IAD staff will create an intake worksheet and assign an IPR/IAD case number for use by IAD.
+- 2. If a Type II complaint is filed within the Bureau, Bureau/IAD staff will create an intake worksheet and assign an IPR/IAD case number for use by IAD.
 Before disposing of a complaint of alleged misconduct or initiating an investigation, the Bureau/IAD shall notify the Director in writing how it intends to process each complaint and whether it intends to conduct an internal investigation.
-In addition, the Bureau/IAD will make an entry regarding the allegations in the Administrative Investigation Management (AIM) database or other appropriate database which can be reviewed by the IPR Director.

-3. Bureau/IAD Investigation.
-If the Type II complaint is filed with IPR, the IPR shall gather information from the complainant and forward it to the Bureau/IAD.
-The IPR shall monitor the on-going investigation.
+In addition, the Bureau/IAD will make an entry regarding the allegations in the Administrative Investigation Management (AIM) database or other appropriate database which can be reviewed by the Director. - 3.
+Bureau/IAD Investigation.
+If the Type II complaint is filed with IPR, IPR shall gather information from the complainant and forward it to the Bureau/IAD.
+IPR shall monitor the on-going investigation.
 The Director may determine that a Bureau/IAD investigation should also involve IPR personnel.
-When forwarding the complaint to the Bureau/IAD, the Director shall notify the Bureau/IAD Commander of the extent that IPR personnel must be included in the investigation.
+When forwarding the complaint to the Bureau/IAD, the Director shall notify the Bureau/IAD Commander Captain of IAD of the extent that IPR personnel must be included in the investigation.
 Bureau/IAD personnel shall schedule interviews and other investigative activities to ensure that IPR personnel can attend and participate.